MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Task Curation

 \subsection{News-driven Question Answering}

-Existing multimodal time-series datasets often overlook reasoning-intensive tasks such as question answering (QA), limiting their effectiveness in evaluating an LLM’s ability to integrate and interpret both textual and time-series data.
-To bridge this gap, we introduce a news-driven QA task with two key sub-tasks: correlation prediction and multiple-choice QA.
-As illustrated in Figure~\ref{fig:news-driven_QA}, this task presents models with a combination of textual data and corresponding time-series, requiring them to not only comprehend the textual content but also predict its relationship with the potential future trend, based on the historical time-series.
-An example of multi-choice QA on weather data is given in Appendix~\ref{weather_mcqa_example}.
+Existing multimodal time-series datasets rarely focus on reasoning-heavy tasks like question answering (QA), limiting their ability to evaluate joint interpretation of text and time-series.
+To fill this gap, we introduce a news-driven QA task with two subtasks: correlation prediction and multi-choice QA.
+As shown in Figure~\ref{fig:news-driven_QA}, LLMs receive text and time-series inputs and must infer their relationship to future trends (see Appendix~\ref{app:weather_mcqa_example} for a weather-domain example).